theblobinthesky/OpenSock/dataloader/README.md

 - CUDA (pinned): 19.41
 - CUDA (malloc): 9.07

-Benchmark results in seconds:
-- JAX put_device: 3.61
-- Custom pinned: 5.15
-- Custom pinned + avx2: 14.13
-I broke something midway...

-Meh..
-Damn.

 TODO (important improvements for production use):
 - Add support for compressed files in the dataloader
-- Cleanup jpg data loader
+- Cleanup all data options
 - Write high-perf test suite
-- Replace existing build system with something much faster and easier to debug
+- Add Github Pipeline with tests

 Fixed:
 - Fix all sensible clang-tidy warnings
 - Write tests for different prefetch size, thread size configurations
 - Deal with parallel dataloaders (as that doesn't really make much sense)
+- Replace existing build system with something much faster and easier to debug

 Test results for the compressor: